1ongwaytom1racle/Machine-Learning-Learning-Notes-/README.md

 :--------:|:------:|:----------:|:----:|
 version| 3.8 | 2.4.1 | 2.4.3

-This is a repository of my daily records of learning reinforcement learning algorithms.:cloud:
+This is a repository of my daily records of learning algorithms.:cloud:

 I will occasionally upload the reinforcement learning algorithm and code implementation involved in my reading to this library